BolverBlitz/TranscodingOwl/README.md

 - Logs all actions
 - Shows starting and final size at the end

+## Configuration
+The config file can be found in ./config/encoders.js.
+The software will check if the encoder is avaible, if you got multiple encoders of the same type look at `Use multiple GPUs`.

+## Known issues
+If the application crashes or is forced to exit, please make sure no ffmpeg process is alive before you restart it.

 ## Use multiple GPUs

 It can´t dedect multiple GPUs, so you´ll need to set it manually in the config.json